iblech/lets-play-agda/Padova2025/Cubical/Issues/FunctionExtensionality.lagda.md

 ∘-identityʳ f = refl
 ```

-Having established that the (small) types form a category, a category
+Having established that types form a category, a category
 theorist might ask about its categorical properties.
 For instance, in
 blackboard mathematics, the category $\mathrm{Set}$ has an initial
 object, namely the empty set $∅$: For every set $X$, there is exactly
 one map $∅ → X$.

-Does the category of (small) types have an initial object?
+Does the category of types have an initial object?
 How about a
 terminal object?

 ::: More :::